tonyg/syndicate/README.md

 actions as values, giving side-effects locality and enabling composition of communicating processes.

-Collaborating actors are grouped within task-specific *worlds* (a.k.a. virtual machines) to scope their interactions.
+Collaborating actors are grouped within task-specific *networks* (a.k.a. virtual machines) to scope their interactions.
 Conversations between actors are multi-party (using a publish/subscribe medium), and actors can easily participate in many such conversations at once.